personium/legacy-api-references/api/en/279_Event_Bus_Connect.md

 ## Overview

-By connecting to the event bus where all the events occurring in the Cell flows, these events information can be captured real time.
+By connecting to the event bus where all the events occurring in the Cell flow, these events information can be captured in real time.
-This API first requests its clients to send a valid access token.
-A session can be started only when the access token is valid and has required privilege.
-Then afeter the session starts, subscription conditions can be specified at any moment.
-After a subsription condition is specified, events that match the condition will be sent down to the clients.
-More Subscription conditions can be added anytime to subscribe more events.
-Also any of the subscriptions can be canceled anytime by sending unsubscribing messeage.
+This API first requests its client to send a valid access token.
+A session can be started only when the access token is valid and has required privileges.
+Then after the session is established, subscription conditions can be specified at any moment.
+After a subsription condition is specified, events that match any of the conditions will be sent down to the client.
+More subscription conditions can be added anytime to subscribe more events.
+Also any of the subscriptions can be canceled anytime by sending  unsubscribing messeages.

 ### Required Privilege